-- if a review of unmet needs results in chagne to the needs inlcuding the removal or additional of needs - the prioritization of needs changes - significant changes to the plan goals and strategies
+- If a review of unmet needs results in chagne to the needs inlcuding the removal or additional of needs - The prioritization of needs changes - Significant changes to the plan goals and strategies

-As noted during the local review of unmet needs some counties identified changes.
-The RCA and ODOT Office of Transit determined not all counties included in Region 2 would be required to acknowledge the changes through a formal amendment rather only those impacted by changes.
+As noted during the local review of unmet needs, some counties identified changes, though it was determined that the goals and strategies would remain the same in 2023 and further evaluated in the 2024 plan update.
+The RCA and ODOT Office of Transit determined not all counties included in Region 2 would be required to acknowledge the changes through a formal amendment, rather only those impacted by changes.

-The RCA worked with the following counties through the Boards of County Commissioners (BOCC) to approve a formal amendment outlining the changes:
+The RCA worked with the following counties through the Boards of County Commissioners (BOCC) to approve a formal amendment outlining the changes to the local unmet needs:

-- Champaign County
+- Darke County

-- Clark County
+- Preble County

 - Shelby County